federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 *They Shoot Pictures* provides a wealth of datasets related to both movies and filmmakers.
 For this project, I concentrated on the following rankings:

--   [The 1,000 Greatest Films](http://www.theyshootpictures.com/gf1000.htm) and [Films Ranked 1,001-2,000](http://www.theyshootpictures.com/gf1000_films1001-2000.htm): among the most important lists on the website, these contain information on current rankings, titles, directors, years and countries of production, genres, and whether a particular film was shot in colour or black-and-white.
+-   [The 1,000 Greatest Films](http://www.theyshootpictures.com/gf1000.htm) and [Films Ranked 1,001-2,000](http://www.theyshootpictures.com/gf1000_films1001-2000.htm) (henceforth, "main"): among the most important lists on the website, these contain information on current rankings, titles, directors, years and countries of production, genres, and whether a particular film was shot in colour or black-and-white.
 The lists are available as Excel files, so they are definitely easy to acquire.
 "The 1,000 Greatest Films" also includes rankings for the past two years, but I decided to drop the columns for a few reasons: the second list does not (the order was disclosed this year for the first time); there is little variability among positions year-over-year, especially at the top; and the samples vary over time (some movies are new entries, some are re-entries, and some dropped out of the lists);

 -   [Top 250 Directors](http://www.theyshootpictures.com/gf1000_top250directors.htm): this provides information on the most critically acclaimed filmmakers of all-time, including current rankings, the number of movies appearing in "The 1,000 Greatest Films", and that of movies featured in other lists (i.e., "cited").
 Particularly important is the directors' rankings, since I am going to manually determine, for each director, the number of films among the top 2,000.
 I could not find the list in an easily downloadable format, so I had to scrape the data from the webpage (on ethical scraping, see the next paragraph), and store them in a csv file;